(2-minute read)

 Genesis 24:51-53, Jasher 24:39

-And they all blessed the Lord who brought this thing about, and they said, “Behold, Rebekah is before you, take her, and go, and let her be your master’s son’s wife, as the LORD has spoken.”
+They all blessed the LORD who had brought this about and said, “Here is Rebekah before you—take her and go.
+Let her be the wife of your master’s son, as the LORD has spoken.”

 Falling Action